-Silver Screen Classics - Streaming on BBC iPlayer, online, Until 31 August 2020, free entry - Visit now
+Silver Screen Classics - Streaming on BBC iPlayer, online, 18 May–31 August 2020, free entry - Visit now

 In 1957 the BBC made a deal with RKO Film Library for the rights to 100 old movies.
 RKO were one of the original Big Five studios of the Golden Age of Hollywood, and the library included titles by Orson Welles, John Ford and Howard Hawks — in other words, the great film artists of their day.
 Over sixty years on, and the deal is still paying dividends, as 26 films are added to the BBC iPlayer streaming service to help film fans make it through lockdown.

 With other services concentrating on shiny new “original content”, the iPlayer additions represent a welcome treasure trove for anybody looking to expand their viewing.
 Of the films, Orson Welles’ Citizen Kane (1941) jumps out immediately, as does his lesser-seen, but scarcely less impressive follow-up The Magnificent Ambersons (1942).
 Tragic, sweeping portraits of eras, industry and great men, Welles’ grand, melancholic visions are historically important, and chock full of technological innovations.
 They’re also tremendously entertaining and far from the cultural vegetables that reputation might suggest.